ATM2100/GuidedWalkThroughOfLinux/Guide.md

 There are a plethora of text editors that are useable in a terminal environment.
 If you take the time to learn these text editors, you may find that they are faster than their modern counterparts.
 Vi and emacs are the two main terminal-based text editors, but there is also nano.
 We will not be covering emacs today.

 #### limitations
-Text editors in the terminal have some limitations that modern text editors like Microsoft Word, Google Docs, VSCode, and Notepad don't have.
-Most of these terminal-based text editors' first and most off-putting aspect was not designed with mice in mind.
-This can make copying and pasting directly tricky.
+Text editors in the terminal have some limitations that modern text editors like Microsoft Word, Google Docs, VS Code, and Notepad don't have.
+Most of these terminal-based text editors' first and most off-putting aspect was that they were not designed with mice in mind.
+This can make copying and pasting directly somewhat tricky.
 The lack of easy copy and pasting may sound like a big limitation, but it isn't as I will show in just a moment.
 The important part to remember is that for the small price of making a direct copy and paste a little bit harder, you get access to a lot of powerful functionality not often found in modern text editors.

-Here are the things that I think are required to know when you use a text editor: how to add text how to save how to quit how to copy how to paste how to search how to find and replace
+Here are the things that I think are required to know when you use a text editor:
+how to add text
+how to save
+how to quit
+how to copy
+how to paste
+how to search
+how to find and replace

-I Will go over how to do these seven things in two of the more well-known text editors that are usually included by default on Linux in some form, vi and nano.
+I will go over how to do these seven things in two of the more well-known text editors that are usually included by default on Linux in some form, vi and nano.

 #### Vi, Vim, Nvim
 Both vi and Vim have the same basic set of commands, so it isn't difficult to transition between them.
 A good place to start with vi is Vim open a text file like so: